 - You need an agent to post updates, summaries, or reports to channels

-- Workspace security and admin oversight are important to you
+- Workspace security, admin oversight, and audit logging are important to you

 - You want to create or update canvases programmatically